 U.S. Attorney's Office

-Support UB School of Law
+Assistant Dean, Writing & Academic Support, UB School of Law

 Mr. Dilloff received his B.A. from the University of North Carolina at Chapel Hill in 1970 and his J.D. from Georgetown University Law Center in 1973.
 His practice includes significant experience in insurance, professional malpractice, and construction counsel, as well as roles as lead counsel in commercial litigation matters.